 Every five years, the recreational trails staff at Arizona State Parks prepares an information-filled report concerning Arizona's motorized and non-motorized trails and their users.
 This plan includes recommendations and action strategies to protect and enhance trails throughout the state including those in local city, county and state parks, as well as those on National Forest and Bureau of Land Management lands.
-The draft for this trails plan is now available for public review and comment.
+Learn about the most common non-motorized and motorized recreation pursuits in Arizona.

 The next non-motorized grant cycle will be announce in January 2015.